A Suspension of Mercy: Reception

 In The New York Times, Anthony Boucher wrote: "It's a curious and absorbing novel, almost unique in its fantastic and ironic tone".

 Highsmith's biographer Andrew Wilson calls this work "the author's most postmodern novel" and describes it as "a literary hall of mirrors in which reality and fiction are constantly reflected and, ultimately, confused".

+Adaptations

+A radio dramatization by James Saunders, directed by Richard Wortley, was first broadcast by BBC Radio 4 on 12 November 1983 in the Saturday Night Theatre slot.
+The tapes of the broadcast were lost for 40 years, but then rediscovered and re-broadcast in September 2024.
+An audiobook narrated by Simon Vance was issued in 2015 by Blackstone Audio.